hcilab/wams/DESIGN.md

 A more in-depth discussion of mixins and the inspiration for the specific implementation approach used can be found [here]( http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).

+### Smooth and Responsive Interaction

+In order to ensure a smooth and responsive experience for the user, several issues must be taken into consideration.

+1. Network traffic:
+    - The overall amount of traffic over the network must be kept to a minimum.
+    - The size of packets sent over the network must also be kept down.
+    - The Message / Reporter protocol handles most of this work, by stripping out all but the core properties of any object transmitted.
+    - Care must still be taken to ensure that these core properties really are only those that are needed at every update, or at least are small enough to be negligible.
+Therefore properties such as attribute lists for HTML elements, which could contain huge strings representing entire webpages, should only be sent occasionally as a special event, and not included in the core properties.
+    - Additionally, the only data sent during an update should be the data pertaining to the specific object that has been updated.
+This is as opposed to sending a full state packet representing all objects in the model.
+2. Consistency with server:
+    - The approach taken to maintain consistency with the server is for every update to consist of state packets, rather than sending transformation commands.
+The client therefore simply copies the new state information for each updated object.
+3. Bundling transformations:
+    - The three core transformations are translation, scale, and rotation.
+Each of these is likely to happen every time that a user moves any of the active pointers.
+If the updates for each are not bundled together into the next state packet, the user will experience a discomforting jitter effect.
+      Solving this issue requires careful attention on both the client and the server.
+    - For the client side, the updates from the gestures corresponding to all three transformations need to be bundled together into a single event before being sent to the server.
+This way, the server can perform all the necessary transformations before publishing any new state packets that arise.
+    - For the server side, the question becomes when to publish updates for model objects.
+Programmers should be allowed to update model objects whenever they like (i.e. not necessarily in response to a user event), but still have confidence that their changes will be published.
+In either this case or the case of responding to user gestures, if transformations are split across publications the jitter issue will surface.

+      To solve this issue, the Publishable mixin is used for all model objects.
+      It uses the node.js `setImmediate()` callback timer to schedule a single publication to occur once all code arising from the current event in the event loop has executed.
+Therefore all transformations responding to a user gesture or some other programmer defined event will get bundled together into a single update.
+    - For server-side gestures, another issue along these lines arises.
+With user input events being sent to the server from each device at rates of up to 60 updates per second, it only takes a few devices for the update rate to regularly balloon into the hundreds.
+Therefore user input updates are bundled together.
+This is done by simply updating the input state in response to user input events, then only evaluating gestures at a rate of up to 60 times per second by using a callback interval that checks whether input updates have occurred since the last evaluation.

 ## Module Overview